friendliai/friendlilink/README.md

 frlink login
 ```

-`frlink login` checks the key with Friendli before saving it.
-It saves the key only after Friendli accepts it.
-If the check fails or the gateway is unavailable, no key is saved.

 This saves the key to the OS keychain.
 If the keychain is unavailable or the write cannot be verified, `frlink` warns and falls back to `~/.frlink/.api-key` with owner-only permissions.

 `logout` removes the key saved by `frlink`, including the fallback file.
 It does not disable agents or remove keys already written to their configurations.
 To disconnect everything, run: